dague1/Java/Report.md

 **5. Are exceptions taken into account in the given measurements?**

-Divide() catches exceptions.
-We think that lizard might not ____, because the manual and automatic results are not equal.
+None of the functions listed explicitly throws any exception.
+The divide() function on the other hand catches exceptions.
+We believe that lizard does take exceptions into account since we took them into account in the manual measurements, and we still got a lower complexity than lizard measured.

 **6. Is the documentation clear w.r.t. all the possible outcomes?**